wp-plugins/json-api/readme.txt

 == Changelog ==

+= 0.8 (2010-01-18): =
+* Added an attachment model and instance variable for post objects

 = 0.7.3 (2010-01-15): =
 * Added a `count` request parameter to control the number of posts returned